mosano-eu/token-generator/README.md

 ## Usage

 Token Generator is designed to have a simple impementation.
-You just need to create an TG with your own options just like the example above:
+You just need to create an instace of TokenGenerator with your own options just like the example above:

 ```js